richardjaee/Lockx-Contracts/docs/lockbox/soulbound.md

 **Can I renounce soul-bound behaviour?**  No.  It is a deliberate safety feature.
 Use a new Lockbox if you require a transferrable wrapper.

-Set the `soulbound` flag to mark a lock as non-transferable.
-Tokens stay tied to the original owner; even after withdrawal they can only be sent back to the same wallet.
-Good for holdings you never want to mix with a hot wallet.